Lemtrada

 Because health care providers administer the drug intravenously, interaction with food and drink are unlikely.

-Women of childbearing potential should use contraception during and for four months after treatment because the drug may cause harm to an unborn baby.
+Women of childbearing potential should use contraception during treatment and for four months after treatment because the drug may cause harm to an unborn baby.
 Researchers did not test the drug in patients younger than 17 years old or in enough patients older than 65 years old.

 Patients with HIV should not take Lemtrada.

-In clinical trials, two MS patients had serious reactions after a single accidental infusion up to 60 mg.
+In clinical trials, two patients had serious reactions after a single accidental infusion up to 60 mg.
 There is no antidote for an overdose.

 Lemtrada Out-Performed Rebif in Two Clinical Trials